danielvdende/gofoodgenerator/README.md

 - Allow for custom rulesets.
 This might be done by configuring it via the UI, or by passing a file.
 - Support other rules than PreparationTime.
 This will require more flexible use of SQL generation.
 - Allow addition/modification/deletion of meals from the database.
+- Allow addition of links to recipes.
+This makes making the food a lot easier.
+- Prevent duplicate meals in a menu.
+- Prevent regeneration from generating the same meal
+- Add unique id to each dish